-1st Redundancy Port: Specify which port of the Managed PoE switch will be acted as the first redundant port.
+1st Redundancy Port: Specify which port of the Managed Switch to be acted as the first redundant port.
 Default value is Disable.

-2nd Redundancy Port: Specify which port of the Managed PoE switch will be acted as the secondary redundant port.
+2nd Redundancy Port: Specify which port of the Managed Switch to be acted as the secondary redundant port.
 Default value is Disable.